bryancasler/Bryans-Preferred-Modules-for-FoundryVTT/README.md

 ## FoundryVTT Core Settings
 - Configure Audio / Video > Audio / Video Conference Mode: Disabled
   - Even having this enabled and not using it will cause idle FPS to drop 30-50%.
 Use Discord for now.
+- Configure Settings (tab) > Configure frame rate: 30fps - OPTIONAL.
+This drops max framerate, but can help create a more consistent gaming experience

 ## Dungeon and Dragons 5e (D&D 5e) Specific
 - [Darker Vision for 5e](https://foundryvtt.com/packages/darker-vision-for-5e/) - Adjust's Foundry's handling of Darker Vision to match D&D 5e's rules as written. - Suggested by LorduFreeman on The Foundry Discord
 - [Not Enough NPCs](https://github.com/ardittristan/VTTNPCGen) - NPC Generator